LearnFintech

 Phase 3: Enterprise Data (2011-2020)

-— Moved beyond the Terminal to offer data feeds, APIs, and enterprise solutions for firms needing Bloomberg data in their own systems.
+Bloomberg moved beyond the single-seat Terminal to sell data feeds, APIs, and enterprise solutions to firms that wanted Bloomberg data inside their own risk and trading systems — capturing budget even where a full Terminal wasn't deployed.

 Competitors